biolink/biolink-model/docs/index.md

          * [ProteinDomain](ProteinDomain.md) - A conserved part of protein sequence and (tertiary) structure that can evolve, function, and exist independently of the rest of the protein chain.
 Protein domains maintain their structure and function independently of the proteins in which they are found. e.g. an SH3 domain.
          * [ProteinFamily](ProteinFamily.md)
          * [ReagentTargetedGene](ReagentTargetedGene.md) - A gene altered in its expression level in the context of some experiment as a result of being targeted by gene-knockdown reagent(s) such as a morpholino or RNAi.
+         * [RegulatoryRegion](RegulatoryRegion.md) - A region (or regions) of the genome that contains known or putative regulatory elements that act in cis- or trans- to affect the transcription of gene
+             * [AccessibleDnaRegion](AccessibleDnaRegion.md) - A region (or regions) of a chromatinized genome that has been measured to be more accessible to an enzyme such as DNase-I or Tn5 Transpose
+             * [TranscriptionFactorBindingSite](TranscriptionFactorBindingSite.md) - A region (or regions) of the genome that contains a region of DNA known or predicted to bind a protein that modulates gene transcription
          * [SequenceVariant](SequenceVariant.md) - A sequence_variant is a non exact copy of a sequence_feature or genome exhibiting one or more sequence_alteration.
              * [Snv](Snv.md) - SNVs are single nucleotide positions in genomic DNA at which different sequence alternatives exist
      * [ChemicalEntity](ChemicalEntity.md) - A chemical entity is a physical entity that pertains to chemistry or biochemistry.